ipsilon/eof/spec/eof.md

     - check call depth limit and whether caller balance is enough to transfer `value`
         - in case of failure returns 0 on the stack, caller's nonce is not updated and gas for initcode execution is not consumed.
     - caller's memory slice [`input_offset`:`input_size`] is used as calldata
-    - execute the container in "initcode-mode" and deduct gas for execution.
-The 63/64th rule from EIP-150 applies.
+    - execute the container and deduct gas for execution
         - increment `sender` account's nonce
         - calculate `new_address` as `keccak256(0xff || sender || salt || keccak256(initcontainer))[12:]`
         - an unsuccesful execution of initcode results in pushing `0` onto the stack